|Policy Number: 8.33

 - What is an example of a non-cash gift exemption?

 Big Computer Company makes a gift of $200,000 in computer equipment to the Eller College for use in undergraduate computer labs.
 There is no intent to sell or otherwise dispose of the equipment in the near future.
-This gift is exempt as it is a non-cash gift which will not be converted to cash.
+This gift is exempt as it is a non-cash gift which will not be converted into cash.

 Bigger Drug Company (BDC) makes a grant of $500,000 to support the research of Chip Jones in the College of Pharmacy, including full payment of indirect costs.
-The data derived from the research along with any and all patentable products will be accessible to BDC upon completion of the research.
+The data derived from the research, along with any and all patentable products, will be accessible to BDC upon completion of the research.
 This is a sponsored project that is not subject to the six percent gift charge.